Team members collaborating to solve logic puzzles during a brain teaser challenge at work, testing analytical thinking and problem-solving skills.

 3. Document: Learning and Follow-Up

-Connect the exercise back to the team's core work.
-What did the solution process reveal about communication style or analytical blind spots?
+Link the activity back to the team's work.
+What did the solving process reveal about communication or blind spots?

-• Riddle Repository: Maintain a rotating list of brain teasers for work to keep challenges fresh.
+• Riddle Repository: Keep a rotating list of brain teasers to keep the challenges fresh over time.

-Common Pitfalls When Implementing Brain Teasers for Work
+Common Mistakes When Using Brain Teasers at Work

 Mistake 1: Treating Them as Mandatory Assessments